Andrew-XQY/OptiBeam/README.md

 <!-- ![Screen Shot](images/screenshot.png) -->

-Python modules for image processing, sensor automation control and machine learning in accelerator physics
+Python modules for image processing, sensor automation control and machine learning in accelerator physics.
+ _For more examples, please refer to the [Documentation](https://andrew-xqy.github.io/OptiBeam/)_

 ## Built With